 Home Renovation!
 Renovating your home can help increase its value, create a more comfortable ambiance, and even reduce the need for maintenance in the future.

-Whether your goal is to get more living space or personalize the place a bit, we’ve put together six rules you need to follow to make the whole job much easier.
+Whether your goal is to get more living space or personalize the place a bit, John Munro Home Builders has put together six rules you need to follow to make the whole job much easier.

 1. Focus on Efficiency